0xc0de44/isalib/README.md

 # **[Dev in progress] isalib**
- My personnal hacking library, which will cover malware creation and automation.
+ My personal hacking library, which will cover malware creation and automation.
  Must be convertible into Win32 binaries.

  Showed here as a demo.